We always thought it couldn’t get any better than sharing life with a Beagle, but we were wrong: the Mini Fox Beagle is an even better deal.

 However, it is not the most difficult thing in the world.
 In fact, with a little prior knowledge and research, you can save yourself from falling for fraud breeders.

 You need to be able to recognize the signs that prove a breeder’s honesty to you, and set them apart from indicators that are associable to money-hungry breeders.

-Luckily for you, we’ve separated the two kinds of breeders for you:
+Luckily for you, we’ve separated the two kinds of breeders: